Healthy Recipes Blog

 • If you don't own a steamer, use your microwave and make microwave broccoli.
 Another option is to place the broccoli directly in one inch of boiling water.

-• Sometimes, I find that the broccoli is ready, but the rest of the meal isn't.
+• Sometimes the broccoli is ready, but the rest of the meal isn't.
 It's tempting to keep the broccoli warm by keeping it in the steaming basket, covered.
 But that's a mistake.
 It's better to enjoy crisp broccoli at room temperature than to suffer through mushy, limp, warm broccoli!
-So, as soon as the broccoli is ready, remove it onto a platter.
+So, as soon as the broccoli is ready, remove it to a platter.
 Dress it with the olive oil-lemon dressing, loosely cover it with foil, and serve it when the rest of the meal is ready.

-• You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them gently in the microwave at 50% power.
 Sometimes, I add them cold to a salad.

 Nutrition per Serving